mxkxkks1/Akihub-QB-Aimbot-Fixed-/README.md

 # Minor Interface Issues (UI)

 - Replaced ```game.Players``` with ```FindFirstChildOfClass``` or you could use ```GetService``` which would also work.
-- Ball traces won't work with solara as far as my concern, have not tried with wave but should most likley work.
+- Ball traces won't work with solara as far as my concern. have not tried with wave but should most likley work.